veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/Card.md

-{
-  "name" : "card",
-  "type" : "Component"
-  "category": �Layout�
-  "version" : "1.0.0" ,
-  "average Rating" : 1,
-  "description" : "card is a container for text, photos, and actions in the context of a single subject. �, "platformSupportVersion " : "4.0.0",
-  " publisher" : "Ayush"
-}

-## Guide:
 ### Overview:
 Cards component are surfaces that display content and actions on a single topic.They should be easy to scan for relevant and actionable information.Cards support a wide variety of content including images, text, actions and more.
 ##### Usage:
-It can be used as a container for the multiple components like card-title,card-subtitle,card-image card-action,card-header and card-footer etc, will be put inside a card and can be displayed as a single item.
+It can be used as a container for the multiple components like card-title,card-subtitle,card-image card-action,card-header and card-footer etc,that will be put inside a card and can be displayed as a single item.
 Basically card component groups together all these components and displays that as a single block.

 ##### How to use:
 Drag and drop a card and now the component like card-header, card-title, card-subtitle, card-image, and card-actions can be put inside the card.

 ##### Example.
- Display a Card with a title,image and a paragraph-
+ **Display a Card with a title,image and a paragraph-**

 - Drag and drop a card,a empty card will be displayed.